llihcchill/newsdash/README.md

 node server.js
 ```

 This will start the development server.
-Then (if server.go has not been tinkered with) search into your browser:
+Then (if server.js has not been tinkered with) search into your browser:
 ```
 localhost:3000
 ```